dtortosa/capstone_project/README.md

 All these regressors were run with default parameters being extra trees regressors the ones showing the highest R<sup>2</sup> in the test sets in general.
 Therefore, this regressor was used in subsequent analyses.

-I performed then a random grid search to find the best combination of hyperparameters.
+I performed then a random grid search (`RandomizedSearchCV`) to find the best combination of 6 hyperparameters (`n_estimators`, `min_samples_split`, `min_samples_leaf`, `max_features`, `max_depth`, `bootstrap`).
 This was done separately for the full model (EUR pricing + Twitter sentiment), EUR-only model and Twitter-only model.
 The optimized models were used to fit and predict the EUR/USD exchange rate in the whole dataset.
 Variable importance and observed vs. predicted EUR/USD exchange rate were then visualized.
 All these models were compared between them and with the simplest model possible, which assumes that the current EUR/USD exchange rate is equal to the exchange rate of the previous day.

 All these modeling steps along with the corresponding results are shown in the last notebook ([`03_predicting_exchange_rate.ipynb`](/scripts/03_predicting_exchange_rate.ipynb)).